W9KSB/W9KSB-Rotctld-Serial-Bridge/README.md

 -   Provides a **dedicated physical frequency tuning interface** for live satellite passes

 This project works off of traditional GS-232 focused workflows while adding intuitive hardware-based frequency control.
 The future of the project may add other serial command syntaxes as well.
 Yes, I had AI assistance in the coding, but feel free to review the code for yourself.
 It works great for my personal use case!
+This project is provided for educational and hobby purposes only.
+Use at your own risk.
+I am not responsible for any damage resulting from construction or use.

 ------------------------------------------------------------------------